Would your business grow with more content?

 Most bloggers and business owners create way too much self-indulgent, self-oriented content.

-Here is where the problem lies.
-We create content valuable to us and our business and then wonder why we’re not getting traction.
+We create content valuable to us and our business, not to our clients.
+Then wonder why we’re not getting traction.

-This type of content, regardless of technical quality or professional production has almost NO value to the clients and customers for whom the content was intended.
-Self-indulgent, self-oriented content wastes your time and every blog visitor who is unfortunate enough to come across it.
+Self-indulgent, self-oriented content wastes your time and far worse, the time of every visitor who is unfortunate enough to come across it.

 So what does valuable content look like?